-Kim, Ph.D. has been a visiting professor at the department of applied science, seoul campus, Hongik university since 2012.
+Kim, Ph.D. has been an associate professor at the Faculty of Liberal Arts, Seoul campus, in Hongik univeristy, since 2020.

 Kim received a bachelor degree in Physics from Hanyang University, Seoul, Korea, a master degree from Northeastern University, Boston, MA, United States, and a Ph.D. in Physics from Hanyang University, Korea.
 Kim has modeled lithography processes for computer simulation and has compared those results to the experimental results.
 He has the honor of a Best Academic Poster Award at the SPIE Microlithography Symposium Conference (2006) in USA, the Best Paper Prize at the 7th International Nanotech Symposium & Exhibition in Korea (NANO KOREA, 2009), and Samsung Electronic Co.
 Paper Award (2013) at the 19th Korean Conference Semiconductors in Korea (2012).